-Our Compensation Committee consists of Mr. Davis, Mr. Foley and Ms. Licitra, each of whom our Board has determined to be independent under the Nasdaq Global Market listing standards and the rules and regulations of the SEC, a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
+Our Compensation Committee consists of Mr. Davis, Mr. Foley and Ms. Licitra, each of whom our Board has determined to be independent under the Nasdaq Global Market listing standards, and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
 The chairperson of our Compensation Committee is Mr. Davis.
+Dr. Freund and Ms. Nishimura will join the Compensation Committee in June 2021.